-At Flint Hill, we value sportsmanship, leadership on and off the field, commitment to one's team or activity, critical thinking during practice and competition, time management, self-discipline and enjoyment.
-All Upper School students must participate in a minimum of 4 athletic seasons (out of a possible 12), at least 2 of which must be in a team sport.
-We encourage students to complete the minimum requirement by the end of Grade 10.
+At Flint Hill, we value sportsmanship, leadership on and off the field, commitment to one's team or activity, critical thinking during practice and competition, time management, self-discipline, and enjoyment.

 Athletic teams practice after school until approximately 5:45 p.m., five days per week (sometimes six, especially for Varsity sports early in the season).
 Students with a significant athletic commitment outside of school in a sport not offered at Flint Hill may petition the athletic director for a waiver.